Jenisch/ExileCraft-v0.1-a/README.md

 ## Features

 * Desktop interface built with Tkinter so you can browse bases, review affix requirements, and build a plan without memorising the entire database.
+* A Path of Exile-inspired dark theme with gilded highlights to make the planner feel native to Wraeclast instead of a plain console utility.
 * Rich-styled console interface (optional) that mimics the gilded Path of Exile aesthetic while guiding you through base and modifier selection.
 * Interactive planner that highlights deterministic crafting options before probabilistic gambles.
+* Curated base list limited to armour, jewellery, and weapon/off-hand classes so you are not overwhelmed by quest items or crafting-irrelevant clutter.
 * Optional integration with the full RePoE dataset for thousands of bases and mods.
 * Extensible local JSON fallback (`data/affixes.json`) for custom notes or private league tweaks.